and3rson/telemux/README.md

 ## tgbotapi.Update vs tm.Update confusion

 Since `Update` struct from go-telegram-bot-api already provides most of the functionality, telemux implements its own `Update` struct which embeds the `Update` from go-telegram-bot-api.
-Main reason for this is to add some extra convenient methods.
+Main reason for this is to add some extra convenient methods and include Bot instance with every update.

 ## Getting user/chat/message object from update